 Whether intentional or not, failure to disclose all of your financial information can paint you in a bad light.
 It’s important to include all assets and liabilities from finances to real estate to investments and everything in between.
 Be honest and take your time to review all assets and make sure you aren’t leaving anything out.
 The more information you provide upfront will ensure the process can run as smooth as possible.

 Whether you’re considering divorce or have questions about child custody or support, the process can be stressful and challenging for all involved.
-At Southern Oaks, Family Law Attorney Taylor Fontenot understands the need to listen and empathize, while providing practical legal advice and high-quality representation.
+At Southern Oaks Law Firm, family law attorney Taylor Fontenot understands the need to listen and empathize, while providing practical legal advice and high-quality representation.